Cheap dim sum in Singapore without the queues

-Hong Kong Mongkok Dim Sum’s simple menu of just six handmade items will leave you as satisfied as any large dim sum feast.
+Hong Kong Mongkok Dim Sum’s simple menu of just six handmade items will leave you as satisfied.
 The skin of their Har Gow ($2.80 for three pieces) is translucently thin yet sturdy enough to hold a rather hefty load of fresh prawn.
 True to the stall’s name, each Char Siew Bao ($2.80 for three pieces) is made Hong Kong-style with a light and airy bun cracked open to expose the marinated meat filling.

 Address: 335 Smith Street, #02-097, Chinatown Complex Market & Food Centre, Singapore 050335

 Opening hours: Wed-Sun 11am until sold out